 - They would request a consultation

-- I would send them my Calendly link
+- We would send them our Calendly link

 And so on and so on.
-You see, closing each client would take me days, if not weeks.
+You see, closing each client would take us days, if not weeks.
 Who has time for that?
-More importantly, I found that the client onboarding process, like anything else in my business, it had to be a branded experience.
-By utilizing web applications like 17hats and a client portal like WP-Client, I was able to give my clients that unique experience that was custom to SoVerve.
-This then gave me the opportunity to take my clients through a journey that was much more pleasant.
+More importantly, we found that the client onboarding process, like anything else in our business, it had to be a branded experience.
+By utilizing web applications like 17hats and a client portal like WP-Client, we were able to give our clients that unique experience that was custom to SoVerve.
+This then gave us the opportunity to take our clients through a journey that was much more pleasant.

 This is why your onboarding process is more than merely having your logo plastered all over your invoice or PDF quote document.
 Onboarding a client smoothly makes them feel at ease and at peace with working with you.
 Clients feel taken care of and when you are working with someone you have never met in person, but have only seen perhaps once or twice on social media appearances are everything.
 Your professionalism, composure, organizational, and project management skills will matter.